August 3 2023 | 12 Min Read

 THIS BLOG WILL SELF-CONCLUDE IN … 10

 There’s this kind of hidden-in-plain-sight idea about how technology makes our lives easier.
-You’ll find it touted as a key selling feature in all kinds of things — from home medical diagnostic equipment to recreational vehicles to project management software to toaster ovens.
+You’ll find it touted as a all-in-one solution or key selling feature in all sorts of things — from home medical diagnostic equipment to recreational vehicles to project management software to toaster ovens.
 It comes in countless permutations and combinations, but at its heart, it goes a little something like this:

 The more automatic something is, the more efficient it becomes.